 mut --server=root@localhost --do-tests=clone_user --width=70MySQL Utilities Testing - MUT Parameters used: Display Width = 70 Sorted = True Force = False Test directory = './t' Utilities directory = '../scripts' Starting port = 3310 Test wildcard = 'clone_user%' Servers: Connecting to localhost as user root on port 3306: CONNECTED ---------------------------------------------------------------------- TEST NAME STATUS TIME ====================================================================== main.clone_user [pass] 54 main.clone_user_errors [pass] 27 main.clone_user_parameters [pass] 17 ---------------------------------------------------------------------- Testing completed: Friday 03 December 2010 09:50:06 All 3 tests passed.

-There are no special permissions required to run mysqluc however, you must have the necessary privileges to execute the desired utilities in the tests.
-Generally, MUT is run with a root user.
+There are no special permissions required to run mut however, you must have the necessary privileges to execute the desired utilities in the tests.